aiyebelehinRuth/LITA-Class-project/README.md

 ---
 This is where we include some basic lines of code or queries expressions used during my analysis;

-'''  SQL
-select*from Table1
- WHERE
+  '''SQL
+SELECT * FROM TABLE1
-CONDITION = TRUE
+ WHERE CONDITION = TRUE
    '''

 ### Data visualization